Izenda7Series/docs/ref/api_external.rst

 External APIs
 ============================

-The external API is not used by the Izenda application.
-This approach helps to minimize breaking changes as the Izenda application evolves.
+The external API is not used by the Izenda application, it is created solely for customer use.
+This approach helps to minimize any breaking changes in customer code as the Izenda application evolves.

 .. toctree::
    :maxdepth: 2